cerner/fhir.cerner.com/content/millennium/r4/base/individuals/patient.md

 ## Overview

 The Patient Resource provides general demographic information about a person receiving health care services from a specific organization.
 Common demographic fields include patient id, patient name, gender, date of birth, address, phone, primary language and marital status.
-Additional concepts returned as extensions and not part of the base resource include time of birth, race, ethnicity and birth sex.
+Additional concepts returned as extensions and not part of the base resource include time of birth, preferred contact, race, ethnicity and birth sex.
 Cerner Millennium is a patient centric application: thus, many of the other resources will include the patient id in their queries.
 A person receiving care from multiple organizations may have data available in multiple patient resources in multiple FHIR servers.

 The following fields are returned if valued: